inlife/nexrender/README.md

 ## Use cases:
 - Create own render network (render farm)
 - Easy way to queue up projects
-- Automate creating similar projects with different assets
+- Automate creating similar projects with different assets and scripting

 ## Installation
 Install globally to use as **cli**: